Afnantab/Zomato-Restaurants-Data-Analysis/README.md

 - This project demonstrates the **power of data analytics** in transforming raw data into **actionable strategies** for:
   - **Business Owners** → To understand demand and optimize services.
   - **Customers** → To make better dining choices.
   - **Investors/Planners** → To focus on profitable locations and cuisines.

+## 🔹 What I Gained from this Project
+- Improved my **data cleaning and preprocessing skills** using Pandas & NumPy.
+- Gained hands-on experience in **exploratory data analysis (EDA)**.
+- Strengthened my ability to **create meaningful visualizations** using Matplotlib & Seaborn.
+- Learned how to **draw insights from real-world business data** and connect them to practical outcomes.
+- Boosted my confidence in building **end-to-end data analysis projects** for my portfolio.